dylanebert/Claude-Code-Development-Kit/README.md

 ```

 **The Solution:**
-✅ **Intelligent automation** through hooks and commands:
+✅ **Intelligent automation** through command templates:
 - Automatic updates of documentation through custom commands
-- Context injection for all Sub-agents and Gemini MCP calls
-- Audio notifications for task completion (optional)
-- One-command workflows for complex tasks
+- Structured workflows for complex tasks
+- Context-aware command execution

 ---

 ### 🎉 The Result

-> **Claude Code transforms from a helpful tool into a reliable development partner that remembers your project context, validates its own work, and handles the tedious stuff automatically.**
+> **Claude Code transforms from a helpful tool into a reliable development partner that remembers your project context and provides structured workflows for complex tasks.**

 [![Demo-Video auf YouTube](https://img.youtube.com/vi/kChalBbMs4g/0.jpg)](https://youtu.be/kChalBbMs4g)